-The Soteria BR Account is a secure, low cost administration and custodian platform which facilitates the purchase of shares in unquoted companies that are not listed on a stock exchange.
-The Administrator buys and holds these assets for safe keeping and convenience.
+The Soteria BR Trust Account is a Bare Trust arrangement which allows you to purchase shares in unquoted companies that are not listed on a stock exchange.
 The value of such companies can fall or rise more sharply than shares in larger, listed companies.
 The shares of unquoted companies can also be more difficult to sell.
 As with all investments, your shares could fall in value and when it's time to sell you may not get back the full amount invested.